Last Tuesday, I found a noodle stuck to the ceiling.

 When Should You Start Teaching Fork Skills?

-Most toddlers are ready to start learning around 12 to 15 months.
-According to developmental milestones from the CDC, many children are using spoons and forks by 18 months, but the practice starts much earlier.
+According to the CDC’s developmental milestones, most children are using spoons and forks by 18 months, although practice typically begins much earlier.

 - They can pick up small objects with their fingers (like cereal or peas)